Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

 **_How do I synchronize late joining clients when an in-scene placed `NetworkObject` has been de-spawned and destroyed?_**

-Referring back to the [Complex In-Scene NetworkObject Managers](inscene-placed-networkobjects#complex-in-scene-networkobjects), it is recommended to use dynamically spawned `NetworkObject`s if you are planning on destroying the object when it is de-spawned.
+Referring back to the [Complex In-Scene NetworkObject Managers](inscene-placed-networkobjects#complex-in-scene-networkobjects), it's recommended to use dynamically spawned `NetworkObject`s if you are planning on destroying the object when it's de-spawned.
 However, if either de-spawning but not destroying or using the hybrid approach ([discussed earlier on this page](inscene-placed-networkobjects#a-hybrid-approach-example)) (dynamically spawned) don't appear to be options for your project's needs, then there are only two other possible (but not recommended) alternatives:
 - Have another in-scene placed `NetworkObject` track which in-scene placed `NetworkObject`s have been destroyed and upon a player late-joining (that is, OnClientConnected) you would need to send the newly joined client the list of in-scene placed NetworkObjects that it should destroy.
 This adds an additional in-scene placed `NetworkObject` to your scene hierarchy and will consume memory keeping track of what was destroyed.
 - Disable the visual and physics related components (in editor as a default) of the in-scene placed `NetworkObject`(s) in question and only enable them in OnNetworkSpawn.
 This does not delete/remove the in-scene placed `NetworkObject`(s) for the late joining client and can be tricky to implement without running into edge case scenario bugs.